-Did you know that it’s easy enough to get the basics for a home gym using what amounts to a couple months worth of most gym memberships?
+Did you know that it’s easy enough to get the basics for a home gym using what amounts to a couple of months worth of most gym memberships?

 You can buy your own fitness mat, a weight bench, a few weights, and a jump rope to start off.
 Add to the gym when and as you can afford it.
 You’ll have something that does not come with recurring costs.